Snails and slugs

 Protect plants with barriers

-• Wrap a strip of copper tape around a tree trunk, flower pot, or the sides of wooden garden beds or fences.
-Snails and slugs are repelled by the unpleasant reaction between their bodies and the copper.
+• Wrap copper tape around tree trunks and flowerpots, and across the sides of raised beds or along the bottom of fences.
+Snails and slugs are repelled by the unpleasant reaction between their body and the copper.

 • Cover rows of vegetables with special horticultural fabric that lets in light and water but excludes snails and slugs.